stevenlauwers22/DotNetBuild/README.md

 ## Can I integrate my DotNetBuild scripts with my CI server?

-Yes, custom build steps for TeamCity are on their way.
 Currently the only way to launch your script from your CI server is by using a command line task.
+A more integrated approach for TeamCity is on its way.

 [![Build status](https://ci.appveyor.com/api/projects/status/16k7hn5av5c7tuiv)](https://ci.appveyor.com/project/StevenLauwers/dotnetbuild)